Likey00/DS-Problems/Rec3.md

 <br>

 # Max in a Linked List
 Write a method max that takes a Node `head` as an argument and returns the value of the maximum key in the list.
 Assume that all keys are positive integers, and return 0 if the list is empty.
 As a challenge, try to write a recursive solution afterwards.
-Note that the recursive solution requires an additional integer parameter.

 **Example Input:** `2->7->6->13->8->1`